Are Your Health & Safety Arrangements Ready for 2026?

 Getting Ahead: Practical Steps for Your Business

-To ensure your health and safety arrangements are robust for 2026:
+To ensure your health and safety arrangements are well-built for 2026:

-• Conduct a full audit of training records, risk assessments, fire safety plans, and emergency procedures.
+• Conduct a full audit of company training records, risk assessments, fire safety plans, and emergency procedures.

-• Identify gaps in mental wellbeing provision, technology use, and environmental risk planning.
+• Identify any gaps in mental wellbeing services, review how technology is used, and implement environmental risk planning.

-• Update policies and documentation to reflect current legal requirements and workplace realities.
+• Update policies and documentation to reflect current legal requirements and workplace situations.

-• Engage your people in safety conversations.
-Frontline insight often reveals hazards that desk-based reviews miss.
+• Engage your employees in safety conversations.
+Frontline insight often reveals hazards and risks that can be easily missed in reviews and audits.

 How Westminster Compliance Can Help

 At Westminster Compliance, we understand that maintaining effective health and safety arrangements can be challenging, especially with evolving risks and complex legal duties.
-That’s where we come in.
-Whether you need:
+We are here to support your business with:

 • Refreshed or bespoke training programmes